cparsell/Blocklists-Whitelists/README.md

 Go to PFBlockerNG > Update > Reload > IP.
 Now the Alias has been created.

 Create a rule in LAN rules:
+- Action "pass",
+- protocol "any",
+- source "any",
-- Action "pass", protocol "any", source "any", destination "single host or alias".
+- destination "single host or alias" "pfB_AmazonAWS_v4" should be what it is called.
 Advanced Options > Gateway to "whatever your WAN gateway is called".
 That should allow any AWS through your WAN without the VPN.